Today is 26th May 2021, It's a Singapore public holiday, Vesak Day (Buddha Day)

-During the past crisis, historical records show that there is margin call on properties ( during the Asia Financial Crisis in 1997), this is unlikely to happen now, as our government have put in place a good TDSR system in which if property prices depreciate, the probability of property fall below the loan amount is likely to happen.
+During the past crisis, historical records show that there is a margin call on properties ( during the Asia Financial Crisis in 1997), this is unlikely to happen now, as our government have put in place a good TDSR system in which if property prices depreciate, the probability of property fall below the loan amount is likely to happen.

 SECOND TIP: REFINANCING AND /OR STRETCHING YOUR LOAN TENURE

-This is the best opportunity to refinance your loans and save on the interest if you’re eligible, and I and strongly encourage you to do so.
+This is the best opportunity to refinance your loans and save on the interest if you’re eligible, and I strongly encourage you to do so.